psyschology/psyschology/README.md

 ## 🌟 About Me

 Hey there!
-I'm Jay, the founder of [Jetweb Labs](https://jetweb.in).
+I'm Jay, the founder & CEO of [Jetweb Labs](https://jetweb.in).
 With a passion for crafting innovative web solutions, I specialize in:

 - **Full Stack Development**: Creating seamless and scalable web applications.
 - **Cloud Management**: Architecting robust cloud infrastructures.